hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Hopes these devises will great sales announce,
 >
-> Tho' these great "Hongs", ne'er weighed beyond an ounce.
+> Though these great "hongs", never weighed beyond an ounce.
 >
 > Each petty trader uses sounding; phrases,
 >